fewlinesco/node-web-libraries/packages/oauth2/README.md

 You first need to initialize the client instance, called `OAuth2Client`.
 This class takes the following constructor parameters:

 - `openIDConfigurationURL`: The URL to retrieve the OpenID configuration.
+- `clientID`: Client ID of the online service (e.g. internet website, application) that uses the Provider Authentication and Authorization service for its User.
-- `clientID`/`clientSecret`: A unique pair of credentials that authenticate the Application from which the User intents to sign in.
+- `clientSecret`: Paired with the client ID, used to authenticate the Application from which the User intent to sign in.
-- redirectURI: URI used to redirect to the original Application website after a successful login in on Connect.
+- `redirectURI`: URI used to redirect to the original Application website after a successful login in on Connect.
-- audience: The name of the Application.
+- `audience`: The audience of the Application (its name for Connect)..
-- scopes: It represents the kind of information and actions that an Application is able to access on another Application.
+- `scopes`: It represents the kind of information and actions that an Application is able to access on another Application.
 Every scope has to be authorized by the User during sign in operation.

 ```typescript
 const oauthClientConstructorProps: OAuth2ClientConstructor = {